-- 36. The board in full should conduct an annual evaluation, adopting, where necessary, an action plan to correct weakness detected in: - a) The quality and efficiency of the board's operation. - b) The operation and composition of its committees.

-d) The performance of the chairman of the board of directors and the company's chief executive.

-e) The performance and contribution of each individual director, with particular attention to the chairmen of board committees.
+- 36. The board in full should conduct an annual evaluation, adopting, where necessary, an action plan to correct weakness detected in: - a) The quality and efficiency of the board's operation. - b) The operation and composition of its committees. - c) The diversity in the composition and competences of the board. - d) The performance of the chairman of the board of directors and the company's chief executive. - e) The performance and contribution of each individual director, with particular attention to the chairs of board committees.